oktaytuncay/Kubernetes/kubernetes.md

 If the master node fails and the pod is recreated, it will still come up with the same name.
 Stateful sets maintain a sticky identity for each of their pods.

-The master will always remain the master and will available at the same address.
+The master will always remain the master and will be available at the same address.

-We might not always need a Stateful Sets, it's really depends on the kind of application we're trying to deploy.
+We might not always need a Stateful Sets, it really depends on the kind of application we're trying to deploy.
 We may consider deploying Stateful Sets with the following conditions.

 - If the instances need to come up in a particular order
 - If the instances need a stable name, etc..

-We need to create a deployment definiton file with a pod definition template inside it.
-Unlike the deployment definition file, kind must be `StatefulSet` instead of deployment.
+We need to create a deployment definition file with a pod definition template inside it.
+Unlike the deployment definition file, the kind must be `StatefulSet` instead of deployment.

 Apart from that, a Stateful Set also requires a service name specified, we must specify the name of a `Headless service`.
 In the light of this information, our definition file should be as follows.